Trévou-Tréguignec: Geography

 The commune of Trévou-Tréguignec (Breton language, Trev, "a small plot of land" and Tréguignec, "locality") is located in a valley that ends at the long beach of Trestel with its pristine white sand.
 On the west is the village of Trévou and on the eastern shore stands Tréguignec.
 In the valley we find the Chateau of Boisriou surrounded by many ponds and a forest.
 The coastline has a varied terrain with unusual rock formations.
 The shore extends from the port of Le Groff adjoining the commune of Trélévern, to Port-du-Royau, near the dunes of Port-Blanc.

 Trévou-Tréguignec has two beaches, Royau and Trestel (Breton traezh, fine sand).
-Trestel, the nude beach, attracts many summer visitors and flew the European Blue flag (indicating environmental quality) from 1998 to 2004.
+Trestel attracts many summer visitors and flew the European Blue flag (indicating environmental quality) from 1998 to 2004.
 There is also a Thalassotherapy center.
 Another small beach is nicknamed "Cabbage Beach" because of the Sea kale growing on the shingle.

 Trestel is a popular area for windsurfing.
 It hosted the French funboard championship in October–November 1990.